 Create a cute door stop using a brick and fabric scraps!
 You can make a miniature quilt following this tutorial, or substitute a quilted hot pad for the blanket.
-Either way, this door stop makes a great gift!
+Either way, this door stop is great practice for the beginning quilter and makes a great gift!

 This project is something I made for the ornament club one year.
 While it isn’t an ornament, I used Christmas colors to make it holiday related.
 Heck, you can only get so many ornaments on the tree at one time!
 Anyway, while I used holiday colors again on this remake, keep in mind that any colors will work.
 This makes a great gift and an unusual conversation piece.